Black Mafia Family: BMF Entertainment

-In the early 2000s, Demetrius Flenory established BMF Entertainment as a promotion agency and record label for hip-hop music.
-The Flenory brothers were already known to associate with numerous high-profile hip-hop artist including Diddy, Trina, T.I., Jay-Z, Young Jeezy and Fabolous.
-Demetrius founded BMF Entertainment as a front organization for money laundering the cash generated by the cocaine distribution network, but was also an attempt to create a legitimate business and legal source of income.
+In the 2000s, Demetrius Flenory established BMF Entertainment as a promotion agency and record label for hip-hop music.
+The Flenory brothers were already known to associate with numerous high-profile hip-hop artists including Sean Combs, Trina, T.I., Jay-Z, Young Jeezy and Fabolous.
+Demetrius founded BMF Entertainment as a front organization for money laundering the cash generated by the cocaine distribution network but was also an attempt to create a legitimate business and legal source of income.
 Around this time, the Flenory organization formally adopted the name "Black Mafia Family" after previously being unnamed.